cfsworkload/temperature-tracker/README.md

 5. CLick the **+** symbol next to **All Design Docs** and select **New Search Index**.
 6. Enter `_d_search` as the document name (e.g. `_design/_d_search`), and enter `_inx_all` as the **Index name**.
 7. In a separate tab navigate to https://github.com/thomassuedbroecker/TempTracker_IoTBluemixMFPSample/blob/master/tempTrackCloudantConfiguration/search_index_function.txt and copy the text in that document.
 Paste it as the **Search index function** in the **Cloudant** interface.
-8. Click **Save Docuemnt and Build Index**.
+8. Click **Save Document and Build Index**.

-## Connect a simulated sensor to the application
+## Connect a simulated sensor to the app

-Now that the application is set up, it's time to connect a sensor to it.
+Now that the app is set up, it's time to connect a sensor to it.

 1. In a new tab, navigate to https://quickstart.internetofthings.ibmcloud.com/iotsensor/.
 2. Copy the MAC address in the top right of the screen.